kellylok/helloworld/01_routine/2016_routine/routine_2016_8_8.md

  - [x] data structure of tree, note that it is entire chapter.
  - [x] review c++ basic syntax

-I had learned data structure of tree, including build and traverse a binary tree.
+I had learned data structure of tree and javascript of function, as well reveiwed C++ course.
+The content including build and traverse a binary tree.

 + Tuesday
  - [ ] review c++ basic syntax, the remaining content.